 Provide the necessary quality control of the prime and tack coats and application in accordance with the Contract requirements.
-Provide in the Quality Control Plan, procedures for monitoring and controlling of rate of application.
-If the rate of application varies by more than 5% from the rate set by the Engineer or varies beyond the range established in 300-7or 300-8, immediately make all corrections necessary to bring the spread rate into the acceptable range.
+If the application rate varies by more than 0.01 gallon per square yard from the rate set by the Engineer or varies beyond the range established in 300-7 or 300-8, immediately make all corrections necessary to bring the spread rate into the acceptable range.
 The Engineer may take additional measurements at any time.
 The Engineer will randomly check the Contractor's measurement to verify the spread rate.